 2015 Fishtrap Fellowship Program

 Fishtrap Fellowships recognize and encourage writers who show promise at an early stage in their career.
-The primary benefit of this award is an opportunity to attend the 2014 Summer Fishtrap Gathering at Wallowa Lake.
-In addition, Fellows receive advance workshop registration, their work is distributed to Fishtrap Faculty and they are featured readers at a Summer Fishtrap evening program.
-Fellows are also highlighted in Fishtrap press releases, promotional materials and on the Fishtrap website.
+The primary benefit of this award is an opportunity to attend the 2015 Summer Fishtrap Gathering.
+In addition, Fellows receive advance workshop registration, a featured reading during a Summer Fishtrap evening program, and their work is distributed to all Fishtrap faculty.
+Fellows are also highlighted in Fishtrap promotional materials, press releases, and on the Fishtrap website.

-In return for a Fishtrap Fellowship award, Fishtrap asks recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend all readings and panel discussions throughout the week.
-In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print and on the web whenever possible.
+In return for a Fishtrap Fellowship award, we ask recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend readings and panel discussions throughout the week.
+In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print, and on the web whenever possible.

 Applications accepted November 13 to December 15, 2014.
-During that time frame you can click HERE, to fill out the form, attach your submission and a $25 application fee.
+Click HERE to fill out the form, attach your submission, and a $25 application fee.
 Application process closes at 5:00pm pacific time December 15, 2014.
-Submissions must be provided as a single .pdf document with the following elements for consideration.
+Submissions must be provided as TWO (2) PDF documents with the following elements for consideration.

-- One-Page Cover Letter.
 Explain why you feel you are a good fit for the Fellowship program and with Fishtrap as a whole.
-At the top of your letter include your name, contact information and genre for which you are applying: Poetry – Fiction – Nonfiction
+At the top of your letter include your name, contact information, genre for which you are applying (poetry – fiction – nonfiction) and title(s) of your writing sample(s).

-- Writing Sample.
 Do not exceed 5 pages of poetry or 1,500 words of prose.
+Please DO NOT include your name or contact information on this document.

 Notification for the 2015 Fellowship awards will arrive by February 20, 2015.